EyeTrackVR/OpenIris/docs/Software.md

 Now, having that out of the way, how should we process the data?
 It's being sent to us as an uncompressed stream from the ESP.

-We could use the OpenCV for image processing but what out detection?
+We could use the OpenCV for image processing, but what about detection?

 DLib has a very good eye / face detection pre-trained model There are some ready-to-go solutions for openCV but won't they be too heavy?

-How about training out own CNN model based on yey data sets?
+How about training our own CNN model based on eye datasets?
 They would require labeling but they were used with great success by others.

 Datasets - https://datagen.tech/blog/eye-datasets/